eucalypto/potato/README.md

 Potato
 ======

-This is my code repository.
-It consists of mostly useless code.
+This code repository consists of code that has not found a home in a separate repository.